-Figure 3

-Luntz Finds Voters Think Current Regulations Are Ineffective
+Figure 3 Luntz Finds Voters Think Current Regulations Are Ineffective

-Luntz's result is absolutely consistent with our polling and with common sense.
+- Luntz's result is absolutely consistent with our polling and with common sense.
 The public does not believe the government is effectively regulating the financial markets because the government is not effectively regulating the financial markets.
 However, contrary to Luntz's implied conclusion, Americans want more regulation of the financial system, not less.

-• LESSON: Our current system of financial regulation is broken.
-We need real reform and common sense rules that hold big banks and credit card companies accountable and give consumers and small business owners a fair chance at the American Dream.
+However, instead of specifically calling for more regulation, which can invoke fears of bureaucracy and red tape, it is better to talk about the current system being broken and the need for common sense rules. - MESSAGE: Our current system of financial regulation is broken.
+We need real reform and common sense rules with tough enforcement that crack down on big banks and credit card companies and give consumers and small business owners a fair chance at the American Dream.